COLLEGE OF ENGINEERING & SCIENCE

 The master’s degree in Engineering, Industrial Engineering concentration earned the number 12 ranking in the nation for the “2018 Best Online Colleges for Value” from the SR Education Group.

-Master of Science in Engineering (Industrial Engineering Concentration) Two-Year Tentative Schedule by Quarter
+Master of Science in Engineering (Industrial Engineering Concentration) One-Year Tentative Schedule by Quarter

 |INEN 511: Facilities Planning||*||*|

 |STAT 506: Regression Analysis||**|

 |STAT 521: Theory of Statistics||**|

 * Core Courses ** Elective Courses